Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work is made possible by funding from the Accelerate Programme for Scientific Discovery.
 {:.center}

 {%